Skip to content

 One of the exceptional experiences to explore in Siwa is the healing moon pools lying under the salty crust of Earth.
 It is unusual yet extraordinary to witness the layers and textures of salt.

-Another exceptional experience to have in Siwa is the sun baths organised near Dakrur Mountain during the period from June through August.
-The sand in this area can be used to treat medical cases such as rheumatism, knee problems, back issues, and skin conditions.
+Another exceptional experience in Siwa is the sun baths organised near Dakrur Mountain from June through August.
+The sand in this area can treat medical cases such as rheumatism, knee problems, back issues, and skin conditions.

 Furthermore, the hot springs of the oasis are used for therapeutic purposes.
 Their waters have some properties that treat diseases such as rheumatism, joint inflammation, psoriasis, and digestive system diseases.
-It is best to visit the salty hot springs in the early morning when the weather is cool and the water is warm.
+It is best to visit the salty hot springs in the early morning when the weather and water are excellent.
 The main hot spring, Kegar Well, has waters that reach a temperature of 67 degrees Celsius and are rich in minerals similar to those found in Karlovy Vary in the Czech Republic.

 Marine Life and Fishing: Is There Fish in Siwa Lakes?

-Siwa Lakes are so salty that no marine life survives in them; thus, there is no fish.
-Despite some attempts to introduce fish into the lakes, there is still no fishing.
+Siwa Lakes are so salty that no marine life survives; thus, there is no fish.
+Despite some attempts to introduce fish into the lakes, no fishing remains.

 Conclusion